CharlesBlais/pyshakealert/scenarios/README.md

 ## Running a ShakeAlert scenarios

-The library comes with a series of [scenarios](../scenarios) for you to test with.
+The library comes with a series of scenarios for you to test with found in this folder.

 To simplify the build and testing of the ShakeAlert project, we recommend you also use docker to run the exercise.